Epidural and Subdural Infections Workup

 Procedures

-- Lumbar puncture: Lumbar puncture (LP) is relatively contraindicated in both conditions because of the risk of precipitating shifts of CNS content in the presence of a mass lesion.
+Lumbar puncture (LP) is relatively contraindicated in both conditions because of the risk of precipitating shifts of CNS content in the presence of a mass lesion.
 However, LP often is performed in the course of patient evaluation, particularly since meningitis is in the differential diagnosis.
-A typical cerebrospinal fluid (CSF) profile for parameningeal infections would reveal only a few inflammatory cells with elevated protein level and decreased glucose level.
+A typical cerebrospinal fluid (CSF) profile for these parameningeal infections would reveal only a few inflammatory cells with elevated protein level and decreased glucose level.